vredin/YouTube-to-Telegram-Subtitle-Downloader-/README.md

 ### Subtitles are not being sent

-- Check that you entered the correct Chat ID in settings
+- Check that you entered the correct Bot Token and Chat ID in settings
+- Make sure you started the bot in Telegram
 - Make sure the video has subtitles
 - Check your internet connection

+### "Invalid Bot Token format" error

+- Make sure you copied the entire token from BotFather
+- The token should look like: `123456789:ABCdefGHIjklMNOpqrsTUVwxyz`
+- Create a new bot if you're unsure about your token

 ### "Chat ID must be a number" error